 The NNI approach is defined based on the allometric relationship of declining N concentration with increasing biomass, referred to as the critical N dilution curve [CNDC], which defines the level of N concentration below which relative growth rate is reduced (Gastal et al., 2015).
 A robust theoretical framework has been developed to explain decline in N concentration as biomass increases, but the application of this theory is restricted to the vegetative period (Sadras and Lemaire, 2015; Greenwood et al., 1990; Justes et al., 1994).
 Dilution of N in vegetative tissue occurs in relationship to an increasing proportion structural biomass, with low N concentration, relative to metabolic (i.e. photosynthetic) biomass, with high N concentration (Lemaire and Gastal, 1997; Gastal et al., 2015).

 Multiple previous studies have extended and empirically validated the CNDC relationships beyond its original theoretical justification to describe declining N concentration in relationship to whole plant biomass over the entire crop growth cycle (Plénet and Lemaire, 2000; Duchenne et al., 1997; Greenwood et al., 1986; Herrmann and Taube, 2004).
 Dilution of N beyond the vegetative period occurs as low N biomass (i.e. starch) accumulates in storage tissues such as grain or tubers, and the rate of decline is determined by the relative N concentration in storage biomass compared to vegetative biomass (Plénet and Lemaire, 2000; Duchenne et al., 1997).
 Duchenne et al. (1997) observed that as an increasing proportion of biomass accumulates in tubers (i.e. as harvest index increases), the rate of N decline with increasing biomass is also increased.
-Certain crops, such as potato, exclusively use a CNDC based on whole plant biomass due to the lack complex relationship between vine growth and tuber production (Duchenne et al., 1997; Bélanger et al., 2001; Ben Abdallah et al., 2016).
+Certain crops, such as potato, exclusively use a CNDC based on whole plant biomass due to the complex relationship between vine growth and tuber production (Duchenne et al., 1997; Bélanger et al., 2001; Ben Abdallah et al., 2016).
 Despite the empirical validity of this approach, the lack of a theoretical explanation makes interpretation of variation in CNDC observed between cultivars and geographies challenging.

 However, recent work by Giletto et al. (2020) identified the theoretical relationships underpinning the observed empirical relationships in N dilution for potato.
-The CNDC on the basis of whole plant biomass reflects dilution in both the tuber and vine biomass, individually, and the increasing proportion of biomass allocated to low N biomass (i.e., tubers) as whole plant biomass increases.
+The CNDC on the basis of whole plant biomass reflects dilution in both the tuber and vine biomass, individually, and the increasing proportion of biomass allocated to low concentrations of N in biomass (i.e., tubers) as whole plant biomass increases.
 Giletto et al. (2020) also identified that varieties and locations with a greater proportion of biomass allocated to tubers have a greater value for parameter b of the CNDC.
+Parameter b of the CNDC represents the relative rate of decline in critical N concentration as biomass increases.

 Based on this framework developed by Giletto et al. (2020), it is reasonable to conclude that variation in CNDC across environments [E] (e.g., climate, geography, etc.) and genotypes [G] (e.g., variety) would be expected due to known variation in total biomass and harvest index across these GxE gradients.
-(Source?)
 Understanding the effects of GxE interactions on crop N requirements and status is critical to improving agronomic outcomes and nitrogen use efficiency within cropping systems (Lemaire and Ciampitti, 2020).

 Previous development of CNDCs for potato has been conducted using a non-uniform set of statistical methods and with limited quantification of uncertainty in either the range of plausible critical N concentration values or the fitted parameter values themselves.
 This makes it difficult to ascertain whether observed differences in CNDCs are resulting from underlying GxE effects or confounded by the limitations of the statistical approach.